Hands-On Learning Reimagined

 Explore our labs and studios virtually.

 At CETA, students have a unique hands-on learning experience through well-equipped labs, studios, classrooms, and collaborative spaces.
-Core classes for our engineering, technology, and architecture programs are in United Technologies Hall, Dana Hall, and Harry Jack Gray Center.
+Core classes for our engineering, technology, and architecture programs are in the Hursey Center, United Technologies Hall, Dana Hall, and Harry Jack Gray Center.
 Throughout these buildings are where you will also find faculty offices and collaborative space to use.

 Discover the spaces for you to expand your imagination, creativity, and skills and check out our labs and studios below through our image galleries.